Boyle-Lab/TRACE/README.md

 To call TFBSs, TRACE requies a file of regions of interest, files of sequence infomation, read counts, and slopes at each position and a file containing intial model.

 ### Generate required files for TRACE
-To generate data files in required format, you can use our python script dataProcessing.py.
+To generate required files in correct format, you can use our python script dataProcessing.py and init_hmm.py.

+To generat data files using our python script:
 Required input:
 - `<peak_3.file>`: A file containing regions of interest.
 The 3 columns are chromosome number, start position and end position of regions of interest.
 To avoid potential errors in our main program, please make sure there are no repetitive regions.
 - `<bam.file>`: A bam file of aligned reads from DNase-seq or ATAC-seq.